pin3da/dotfiles/scripts/rhythmbox/README.md

 Script to remove the duplicate songs in rhythmbox.

-I wrote this code to play around javascript and nodejs, i hope it would be useful for someone besides me.
+I wrote this code to play around javascript and nodejs modules, i hope it would be useful for someone besides me.

 # Preparation